matiasraisanen/insecrawl/README.md

 ```
 -h, --help          Print this help page

+-c, --country       Designate a country, and scrape stills from all cameras in
--c, --country       Desired country as a two letter code (ISO 3166-1 alpha-2)
+                    that country.
+Provide a two letter country code (ISO 3166-1 alpha-2)

--C, --countryList   Prints a list containing each country that has cameras
+-C, --countryList   Prints all countries, country codes and camera amounts listed on
-                    on insecam, and their respective amounts.
+                    insecam.org

 -d, --details       Prints details for a given camera ID.